-This post explains the details relating to the formation of Entrepreneurial Teams under Tier-1 Entrepreneur category for high-value migrants and covers the following topics:
+This post explains the details relating to the formation of Tier 1 Entrepreneur Team under PBS Tier-1 Entrepreneur for high-value migrants and covers the following topics:

 - Switching to Tier-1 Entrepreneur- Entrepreneurial Teams;